 University of California, Berkeley

-Reviewer for American Journal of Sociology, Ethnography, City and Community, Law and Society, Sociological Compass, Urban Affairs Review, Antipode, and ACME.
+Reviewer for American Journal of Sociology, Social Forces, Ethnography, City and Community, Law and Society, Urban Affairs Review, Sociological Compass, Social Currents, Antipode, and ACME.

 Co-Organizer with Laura Belik (UCB Architecture) of multi-day conference “Power at the Margins” bringing together housing activists and scholars from over 20 US and international cities.
 2019.

 Managing Editor and Co-Founder of the revised online-first Berkeley Journal of Sociology.
 2012-2014.
 2016-2017.
 Editorial Collective Member, Berkeley Journal of Sociology, 2010-ongoing.